Aaron Heller

 Robert J. Fass, Jr.

-Robert J. Faas Jr. is a Captain with Montgomery County Fire Rescue in Montgomery County, MD. where he is a member of Maryland Task Force 1 Urban Search and Rescue Team, A Haz- Mat technician on the county HIRT, as well as an instructor at the PSTA.
-Bob currently serving as the Vice President of F.O.O.L.S.
+Robert J. Faas Jr. is a Montgomery County Fire Rescue Captain he earned his master's degree in business administration in 2024.
+At work he is a member of Maryland Task Force 1 Urban Search and Rescue Team as a team Safety Officer, he is the county's Haz- Mat team leader and a safety officer for the National Capital Region Incident Management Team, as well as an instructor at the PSTA.
+Bob formerly served as the Vice President of F.O.O.L.S.
 International and the President of Central Maryland F.O.O.L.S.
-He has served with The Schooley’s Mountain Fire Protection Association in Long Valley NJ, the Rindge Fire Department in Rindge, NH and Sharpsburg Volunteer Fire Company in Sharpsburg, MD.
-Bob was part of a sit in committee in the State of NH that was responsible for the development of the state RIT program, he also was part of the committee that developed the RIT program for Montgomery County Fire Rescue and was one of the committee members responsible for the redevelopment of the MFRI Safety and Survival Program.
+He has served with The Schooley’s Mountain Fire Protection Association in Long Valley NJ, the Rindge Fire Department in Rindge, NH, and Sharpsburg Volunteer Fire Company in Sharpsburg, MD.
+Bob was part of a sit-in committee in the State of NH that was responsible for the development of the state RIT program, he also was part of the committee that developed the RIT program for Montgomery County Fire Rescue and was one of the committee members responsible for the redevelopment of the MFRI Safety and Survival Program.

 David Gallagher